AnoukSmet/Naturazy/README.md

 On Tablet I have decided to hide 1 picture and on mobile I decided to hide 2 of the pictures and only show them after the introduction text of the tree houses.
 In order to accomplish this, I used display: none and display: block when creating the columns.

-For the price section, I have a used a responsive pricing table instead of the normal table in bootstrap.
+For the price section, I have a used a responsive pricing model instead of the normal table in bootstrap.
 I have worked with icons here to really show the difference between the 3 pricing models.

 Under the pricing model I have inserted a button which opens a modal with the current promotions.